Not filing Form 5472 costs $25,000 per year. We file it for $299.

 In most cases, no. Per FinCEN's March 2025 interim final rule, US-formed entities — including foreign-owned US LLCs — are exempt from BOI reporting; only foreign reporting companies file.
 Form 5472 is separate and still required.

 That exemption does not touch Form 5472.
-The two are completely separate obligations under different laws.
 Your foreign-owned single-member LLC still files Form 5472 with a pro forma 1120 every year.
 We handle that filing for a flat $299 on the apply page.

 Frequently asked questions